Alliance for Aging Research: Coalitions

 The Alliance also serves on several coalitions and committees including Friends of the National Institute on Aging (NIA), the Alliance for a Stronger FDA, Coalition for the Advancement of Medical Research (CAMR), Partnership to Fight Chronic Disease, and the National Coalition on Mental Health and Aging.

 White House Conference on Aging

 The Alliance has been a part of the once-a-decade White House Conference on Aging, helping the President and Congress adopt resolutions to make aging research a national priority.

 Task Force on Aging Research Funding

 The Alliance collaborates with many patient and advocacy organizations on the annual Task Force on Aging Research Funding, a call to action to Congress and other national policymakers.

 ACT-AD Coalition

 ACT-AD (Accelerate Cure/ Treatments for Alzheimer's Disease) is a coalition of more than 50 organizations working to accelerate the development of treatments and a cure for Alzheimer's disease.

+Healthspan Campaign

+The Healthspan Campaign was established on December 2nd, 2012, by former Alliance chief executive officer Fred Perry.
+The Campaign is a long-term agenda for the funding and research of aging longevity.
+The Campaign's main goal is the idea that an increase in lifespan longevity over time will reduce healthcare costs.

+Research supported by the Healthspan Campaign recommends the usage of palliative anti-aging drugs to give elderly patients 7 or more years of life longevity back.
+Further support is being pushed into the field of anti-aging drug research.